JakeLabate/JakeLabate/README.md

    }
 });
 ```
-Load dynamically constructed [schema markup](https://schema.org) codes and other SEO assets from your brand variables to your website with our `script` tag:
+Load the dynamically constructed [schema markup](https://schema.org) codes and other SEO assets from your brand variables to your website with our `script` tag:
 ```html
 <script type="module" src="https://app.brandwield.com/assets?brandID={{YOUR-BRAND-ID}}"></script>
 ```